jonesahj/skilling-time/src/pages/meet/index.md

 ---
-templateKey: 'blog-roll'
+templateKey: blog-roll
 path: /meet
 title: Meet
+description: Workshops for professionals like you  who want to do good with their day job.
 tag: meet
-description: Meet fancy people.
 ---